 You may have heard the terms “C-Corp” and “S Corporation” tossed around when it comes to business registration.
-These are the two most common types of corporation in the United States.
+These are the two most common types of corporations in the United States.

 C corp is a default type of corporation with no ownership restriction and has freedom of equity financing.
 However, a significant drawback with C corp is that it is subjected to double taxation.
-You can also see our complete guideline on how LLC members are taxed.
+For this reason, business owners prefer S corp or LLC which offer tax flexibility.

-On the other hand, S corp elects itself as a pass-through tax entity to avoid double taxation.
-But, to be compliant with S corp status, it faces multiple restrictions related to ownerships, stock, and transfer of shares, making it difficult for S corp to raise capital.
+S corp elects itself as a pass-through tax entity to avoid double taxation.
+But, to be compliant with S corp status, it faces multiple restrictions related to ownership, stock, and transfer of shares.
+These restrictions make it difficult for S corp to raise capital.

 Why You Should Choose S Corp!